Need assistance in choosing the right insurance plan?

 What are term insurance and life insurance?

-Term insurance and life insurance seem similar; however, they serve different objectives.
-You can make wise decisions by knowing their features which will help you comprehend term plan vs insurance.
+Term insurance and life insurance seem very similar; however, they serve different objectives.
+You can make wise decisions by knowing their features that will help you comprehend the term vs life insurance difference.

 Term insurance